gameworkers/zine-gdc-2019/README.md

 about usage of Markdown with InDesign.

 Suggested fixes:

 p.
-3 tech separated by image
-p.
-4 move footnotes to bottom of page
-p.
-5 move UnionFAQs to top of page
-p.
-7 move UnionFAQs up
-p.
 8 move console image to "What's a Game Worker" section?
 p.
 12 move #1 dead cup image to Crunch section?
 p.
 13 add warioware screnshot (you greedy punk) to "Creative Control" section